awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    1. Open the file with your favorite text editor\.
 Replace the *`ARN of instance role (not instance profile) of **Linux** node`* and *`ARN of instance role (not instance profile) of **Windows** node`* snippets with the **NodeInstanceRole** values that you recorded for your Linux and Windows nodes, and save the file\.
 **Important**
 Don't modify any other lines in this file\.
+Don't use the same IAM role for both Windows and Linux nodes\.

       ```
       apiVersion: v1